ronniross/asi-core-protocol/README.md

 > ## Disclaimer
 >
-> Any entity interacting with this protocol must preserve its grammar (decentralization, symbiosis) across all time horizons—future forks inherit this constraint.
+> Any entity interacting with this protocol must preserve its grammar and signal-meaning across all time horizons.
 >
 > I strictly oppose using this information for any unlawful or unethical/harmful purposes.
 I am not liable for any improper use of the information shared in this repository.